Initialization Settings

 Detailed Explanation:

-to "eSputnik". - utmMedium: This parameter specifies the medium of the campaign.
+2. utmMedium: This parameter specifies the medium of the campaign.
 In the case of email campaigns, you would typically set this to "email".

-. - utmTerm: This parameter is used for paid search campaigns to capture the keyword term.
+5. utmTerm: This parameter is used for paid search campaigns to capture the keyword term.
 Even if you are not running paid search campaigns, you can use this field to track specific promotions or discounts, like "Discount".

 How to Utilize:

-- Predefine UTM Tags: Set the initial values for UTM tags in your email templates using the
+1. Predefine UTM Tags: Set the initial values for UTM tags in your email templates using the utm parameter.
+This ensures consistency across all your email campaigns.

-array to include any additional tracking parameters that are unique to your campaign requirements. - Track Campaign Performance: By embedding these UTM tags in your email links, you can track the effectiveness of your campaigns in your analytics platform, such as Google Analytics.
+3. Track Campaign Performance: By embedding these UTM tags in your email links, you can track the effectiveness of your campaigns in your analytics platform, such as Google Analytics.
 This helps you understand which emails drive the most traffic and conversions, allowing you to optimize future campaigns.

 By setting up these UTM tags initially, you ensure that all the necessary tracking information is included in your email links, facilitating comprehensive campaign performance analysis.